Su Barikan

 Understand The Business

-During the rebrand from Meratas to CareerBond, stakeholders aimed to increase application completion and communicate transparency as a core brand value.
-The UX needed to reduce drop-offs, simplify decision-making, and reinforce credibility across every touchpoint.
+During the rebrand from Meratas to Career-Bond, stakeholders aimed to increase application completion and communicate transparency as a core brand value.
+The UX needed to improve conversion during the application process, simplify decision-making, and reinforce credibility across every touchpoint.

 Rebrand Goals: